ABOUT KIVUKONI SCHOOL

 'Where children love to learn'

-Following the British Curriculum with the Kenyan context and a strong focus on the natural environment around us, we offer high quality education to a wide range of pupils.
-Many of our students integrate into 8-4-4 after Kivukoni, where others move on to other international schools inside or outside the country.
+Following the Edexcel International Curriculum we offer high quality education to a wide range of pupils.
+Some of our students integrate into 8-4-4/CBC after Kivukoni, whilst most move on to other international schools inside or outside the country.

 'Amazing school.
 Amazing teachers.
 Amazing location.'